redis/node-redis/README.md

 for await (const { member, score } of client.zScanIterator('sorted-set')) {}
 ```

-You can override the default options by just passing them in:
+You can override the default options by providing a configuration object:

 ```typescript
 client.scanIterator({